Weave Code

 2. Order of Operations:

-• Step 1: Install SDK (composer require laravel/forge-sdk).
+• Install SDK (composer require laravel/forge-sdk).

-• Step 3: Implement core workflows (e.g., server/site management).
+• Implement core commands (e.g., server/site management).

 Operational Impact